-There are some pretty fancy strollers out there with some pretty useful features.
-And to be honest, there have been times where we thought it would be nice to have some of them.
-But we’ve never needed more than the basics.
+There are some pretty fancy strollers out there with some pretty cool features.
+And to be honest, there were times where we thought it would be nice to have some of them.
+But we never needed more than the basics.

-I’ll be honest, our newborns have spent a lot of time sleeping right in our bed with us.
+I’ll be honest, our newborns spent a lot of time sleeping right in our bed with us.
 No, you’re not really supposed to do that (or are you?
 Parenting advice can be confusing!).
-But it’s the only way we’ve been able to get any sleep, so that’s just the way it’s gone.
+But it’s the only way we were able to get any sleep, so that’s just the way it went.

 But eventually your baby will need her own place to sleep.
 Really, it will happen!
 I promise!

 It might be a stretch to file a breast pump under the “need” category, but I’m honestly not sure how we would have gotten by without it.
-I realize there must have been some point in history where people did it, but it’s been a pretty big integral of our routine so I’m putting it down.
+I realize there must have been some point in history where people did it, but it was a pretty integral part of our routine so I’m putting it down.

-As for the bottles, well your baby’s gotta have something to drink that milk from.
+As for bottles, well your baby’s gotta have something to drink all that milk from 🙂

-I’m not going to go into detail about these things here because I’ve written about each of them pretty extensively before and you can follow the links if you want to know more.
-But these are the building blocks of the financial security that will make sure your kids have the resources they need no matter what.
+I’m not going to go into detail about these things here but you can follow the links below if you want to learn more.

 And that’s it!